15 Essential Oil Myths--Don't Fall for the Hype!

 Companies, essential oil reps, and consumers make claims about how you can know if what you have is REALLY a pure essential oil and they also give out a lot of advice about how to use them.
 While a lot of them are well meaning, some are not, and are merely out to make a buck (or two).

-It's confusing enough trying to figure out how to use essential oils without all of this nonsense, and frankly, these myths really muddy the waters and make the whole essential oil community seem unethical and illegitimate.
-It's a real shame, since many people already think that essential oils are a scam, and adding inaccurate information to the mix just makes it more likely to turn people off of something that could be a
+It's confusing enough trying to figure out how to use essential oils without all this nonsense, and frankly, these myths really muddy the waters and make the whole essential oil community seem unethical and illegitimate.
+It's a real shame, since many people already think that essential oils are a scam, and these myths just make it more likely to turn people off of something that could be a real help for their overall health.

 So we're going to bust the essential oil myths and so that you can be empowered with accurate information as you shop for and use oils.